 For students with Down syndrome to get the best public education possible, it is crucial that administrators, educators and parents have a solid understanding of special education legislation and its underpinnings, both on the federal and state level.

-To get started, see our an overview of federal laws are below.
 States are entitled to provide rights in addition to those accorded under federal law.
-The amendments to Massachusetts’ special education law in 2000 brought Massachusetts generally in alignment with the federal standards seen here.
+The amendments to Massachusetts’ special education law in 2000 brought Massachusetts generally in alignment with the federal standards, which are summarized below..

 As the “road map” for a public school education, an Individualized Education Program (IEP) is a key component for a successful educational experience for a child with Down syndrome.
 Without a thoughtful and well-managed IEP, children with Down syndrome may not be able to actively and meaningfully participate in the general education curriculum.